Heel Pain while Driving

 What Does Heel Pain Mean?

-If you get out of the car after a long drive and experience heel pain, you cannot think to yourself, “so what”.
+Don’t ignore the pain in your heel you experience when you get out of the car after a long drive.
 Heel pain is a problem that will increase if it is not treated properly.
-Most likely you are suffering from plantar fasciitis.
-Also, there is a chance you could have heel spur syndrome.
+You are most likely suffering from plantar fasciitis, heel spurs, or another medical condition, which should be addressed immediately.
 Regardless, fixing the problem should be your goal.

 Treating heel pain that occurs from driving and other activities is important.
 Sometimes basic stretching, icing, and resting from exercise will do the trick.
 Plantar fasciitis inserts are another option for when you are on-the-go.
 The combination of these treatment options will ease the pain in your heel when you’re driving, and all throughout the day.